Aesonus/paladin/README.md

 ### Adding a custom parameter type

-To add additional validatable type, simply create a validate method in the class using validateCamelCaseTypeName of the type name where CamelCaseTypeName is the name you wish to use:
+You may add additional validatable types; simply create a validate method in the class using validateCamelCaseTypeName of the type name where CamelCaseTypeName is the name you wish to use: